binaria010/BayesianStatistics/Metropolis-Hastings.md

 ## Problem:

-Given a target distribution (density $p$) from which we one to draw samples and which we know up to a normilizing constant, we construct a Markov process whose distribution is $p$.
+Given a target distribution (density $p$) from which we want to draw samples and which we know up to a normilizing constant, we construct a Markov chain (process) whose stationary distribution is $p$.

 The core of these and other algorithms is the procedure to build the Markov chain.